 Regional Parks Current Acres Current Deficit Relative to Standard

-Acquisition 2,603.4 1751.6 5.98 a c/1000
+Acquisition 2,603.4 1751.6 5.98_ac/1000

 Development 361.1 422.9 7.21% developed

-Source: Pased on the 2014 park inventory

 Source: Based on the 2014 park inventory

 Other Agency Facilities

 Federal, state and other local agencies own and manage park, recreation and open space lands as well.
 Table 7.3 provides a summary of these lands and ownership.
 (A more detailed description is provided in the Regional Park, Recreation and Open Space Plan.)